uxlfoundation/oneAPI-spec/roadmap.rst

   - Updated extensions table and description

-- oneMKL
+- oneDPL

-  - Draft suitable for review so we can distribute to reviewers before ISC (6/28/2020).

 - oneDNN

   - Add sections on primitive attributes, data types, and memory formats
   - Start extending individual primitives' pages with detailed information about underlying math and with usage examples

+- oneCCL

+  - Update page with API for scale-up
+  - Update page with GPU programming model
+  - Extend page with collective operations

+- Level Zero

 - oneDAL

   - Extend API description to 18 algorithms
   - Add first version for sections on programming model, algorithmics
   - Extend numeric tables and data structure sections

-- oneCCL
+- oneMKL

-  - Update page with API for scale-up
-  - Update page with GPU programming model
-  - Extend page with collective operations
+  - Draft suitable for review so we can distribute to reviewers before ISC (6/28/2020).

 0.9.0
 -----